freqtrade/freqtrade/docs/data-download.md

 ### Data format

-Freqtrade currently supports 2 dataformats, `json` and `jsongz`, a zipped version of json files.
+Freqtrade currently supports 2 dataformats, `json` (plain "text" json files) and `jsongz` (a gzipped version of json files).
-By default, OHLCV data is stored as json data, while trades data is stored as `jsongz` data.
+By default, OHLCV data is stored as `json` data, while trades data is stored as `jsongz` data.

 This can be changed via the `--data-format` and `--data-format-trades` parameters respectivly.